samcolson4/samcolson4/README.md

 ### Hi there 👋
+I'm currently a student in the September cohort of Makers Academy.
+Based in London, I used to be a corporate lobbyist before deciding to leave that role and persue something I really care about: software development.

 <!--
 **samcolson4/samcolson4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.